 My passion is solving communication tasks creatively: from situation analysis and examining the options, to development of an individual concept up to optimal visual realization for all parties.

 As a self-employed communications designer I worked freelance for advertising and design agencies at the beginning of my career, and later mainly for publishers and medium-sized companies in the fields of newspaper and corporate design as well as private clients, mainly from cultural sector.
+I develop and implement on-line and off-line communication concepts, advise and write texts for social media channels and websites.

 Qualified Designer (FH), Visual Communication